hl-valdemar/honeylang/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-**Constraint:** Comptime cannot observe or mutate runtime state.
-Information
-flows downward only.
+**Constraint:** Compile-time cannot observe or mutate runtime state.
+Information flows downward only.

 ## Type Inference

 Types are inferred from the context in which they're first used.
-Once a type is
-determined for any given name, it will be locked in place and must be cast to
-the appropriate type explicitly if used in operations with different types.

-If a type cannot be inferred from context, the compiler will emit an error
-requesting an explicit type annotation.
-The compiler does not guess or apply
+Once a type is determined for any given name, it will be locked in place and must be cast to the appropriate type explicitly if used in operations with different types.
+If a type cannot be inferred from context, the compiler will emit an error requesting an explicit type annotation.
+The compiler does not guess or apply default types.
-default types.

 ```honey
 # type is inferred from the immediate value, when not used in any context